SirMphuthi/cps-bonazonke/README.md

 Welcome to my web stack portfolio project.
 For this project, I developed the **Community Protection Service (CPS)**, a backend framework designed to tackle the real-world problem of slow emergency response times in urban areas.

-My goal was to design and build a robust, scalable system that could serve as the core logic for a network of automated surveillance drones.
-The system manages incident reports, identifies available drones, and simulates a flight clearance process with an aviation authority before dispatching a unit.
+My goal was to design and build a robust, secure, and scalable system that could serve as the core logic for a network of automated surveillance drones.
+The system manages incident reports, identifies available drones, simulates a flight clearance process, and secures its endpoints using token-based authentication.
 This project demonstrates my ability to architect a complete backend solution from the ground up to solve a complex problem.

 ## 2. Technology Choices & Architecture

-I carefully selected the following technologies to build a robust and modern application, keeping flexibility, reliability, and professional standards in mind.
+I carefully selected the following technologies to build a modern and professional application.

 * **Language: Python** & **Framework: Flask**
-    * **Why:** I chose Flask for its flexibility, which allowed me to design a custom architecture and implement professional patterns like application factories and service layers.
+    * **Why:** I chose Flask for its flexibility, which allowed me to design a custom architecture from scratch and implement professional patterns like application factories and service layers.

-* **Database: PostgreSQL**
+* **Database: PostgreSQL / SQLite**
-    * **Why:** For an application dealing with critical data, I chose PostgreSQL for its proven reliability and data integrity features.
+    * **Why:** The application is designed to use PostgreSQL for its robustness and data integrity in a production-like environment.
+For simplicity in development and demonstration, it is configured to use SQLite, showcasing its adaptability to different database backends.

 * **ORM: Flask-SQLAlchemy & Flask-Migrate**
     * **Why:** I used SQLAlchemy to interact with the database in a more Pythonic way.
-To manage changes to the database schema safely as I developed the models, I integrated Flask-Migrate.
+To manage changes to the database schema safely as the models evolved, I integrated Flask-Migrate.

+* **Security: Flask-JWT-Extended**
+    * **Why:** To secure the API, I implemented JSON Web Tokens (JWT), the industry standard for stateless authentication in modern web services.
+This ensures that data can only be accessed by authorized users.

 * **API Documentation: Flasgger**
     * **Why:** Clear documentation is essential.
 I implemented Flasgger to auto-generate a live, interactive Swagger UI page, making my API easily understandable and testable.